vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 _Web-standard.
 Server-side.
 Security-enabled.
 Symmetric-Read-Write._

-The VISTA Data Project is an approach to comprehensively expose and represent all 35 years of patient data and institutional know-how currently in the VA's 130 nationally deployed health information systems (VISTA) using a modern web-standard machine-processible data model; and by enriching this model, make all relevant VISTA data accessible and computable in real-time across all 130 VISTA systems if it were just one national Master VISTA system.
+The VISTA Data Project is an approach to comprehensively expose and represent all 35 years of patient data and institutional know-how currently in the VA's 130 nationally deployed health information systems (VISTA) using a modern web-standard machine-processible data model; and by enriching this model, make all relevant VISTA data accessible and computable in real-time across all 130 VISTA systems as if it were just one national Master VISTA system.

 <img style="padding-left: 5em" src="/assets/vdp-basic-annotated9.png"/>